salesforce/MavenParent/README.md

 Base Maven projects to get most the good stuff with minimal config on your part.
- * takari-lifecycle for incremental builds.
+ * takari-lifecycle for incremental builds (now disabled by default as m2e-apt is fully capable of handle APT in eclipse).
  * Checkstyle (google-like).
  * PMD (overrideable, simple, example config).
  * maven web site generation.